Collector Guide

 Collector Guide#

-unJaena Collector is an open-source tool that handles 254 supported forensic artifact types across Windows, macOS, Linux, iOS, Android, plus an AI activity category.
-This guide covers collection methods for each operating system.
+unJaena Collector is an open-source tool that collects and parses evidence using 650+ supported artifact definitions across Windows, macOS, Linux, iOS, Android, plus an AI activity category and an OpenText EnCase EnScript upload workflow.
+The actual collection scope depends on platform, permissions, and collection profile.

 ⚠️ Authorized Use Only — This tool may only be used by: (1) the device owner collecting their own data, (2) those with written consent from the data subject, (3) authorized forensic examiners acting under a valid warrant or court order, or (4) investigators operating under a lawful forensic engagement.
 Collecting communications data (messengers, email, SMS, call logs) from another person's device without authorization may constitute a criminal offense under your local privacy and wiretap laws (e.g., Korea's Communications Privacy Act §3·§16 and Personal Information Protection Act §71; equivalent statutes apply in other jurisdictions).
+Before collecting employee PCs, family devices, minors' devices, customer data, or other third-party data, confirm and retain the authority basis such as written consent, internal-investigation authority, a forensic engagement, or a court order.
 See our Terms of Service for full details.

 Supported Platforms#